jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 Make sure perl is installed (it probably already is)

+If you are going to use the mp3-to-transcript-in-original-language.makefile , you also need to install mpg123:

+    sudo apt install mpg123

 ## Workflow

 The Makefile will not redo steps that are already up to date.
 So if you e.g. make a change to the subtitles file that is generated, the steps before that won't be rerun.